PatchAlign3D: Local Feature Alignment for Dense 3D Shape Understanding: Experiments

 Throughout both training and inference, PatchAlign3D uses only XYZ coordinates as input to point clouds of size 2048.
 The number of patches is fixed to 128, and each patch contains 32 points.
 In contrast, several baselines (e.g., Find3D) incorporate richer input modalities such as RGB colors and surface normals whenever available.

 We train both Stage 1 and Stage 2 for 100 epochs with a batch size of 32 using the same training set.
 In Stage 2, we fine-tune only the last transformer block and the projector, leaving the remaining layers frozen.
-We ablate this freezing strategy in the supplementary material.
+Additional ablations on patch granularity, prompt robustness, and training design are provided in the supplementary material.
 We implement the whole framework in PyTorch \cite{paszke2019pytorch}.